TheDeFreeze/Kubuntu-24.04-tips/README.md

 ## Enable Flatpak in the Discover app
-I prefer flatpaks, the Discover app will list them if you install the Flatpak dicover backend.
+I prefer flatpaks, the Discover app will list them if you install the Flatpak dicover backend,and in some cases let you select source between Ubuntu, snap and flatpak.

 ```
 sudo apt install plasma-discover-backend-flatpak